AD Architecture

 3. For each reachable primitive, call its linearization rule.

-4. Emit new local linear nodes into the new fragment.
+4. Emit new local linear nodes into the new graph.

 6. Skip unreachable tangent flow with zero propagation.